BA, English Language and Literature, Trinity College, Oxford

 What are you trying to encourage and instil in your students?

 Most importantly, I want to inspire joy in the reading, discussion and writing about great literature.
 I want to ensure that the mind of each of my student becomes a ‘mansion for all lovely forms’.

 Apart from your teaching role, what else do you get involved with at the school?

-My role as Day Boys’ Housemaster takes up most of my time – I work closely with Jen Moore (Day Girls’ Housemistress) to support the pastoral welfare of the day students.
-I am also heavily involved with boarding as a Resident Tutor on New Boys’ Flat where I enjoy the occasional game of chess, watching the toaster with a beady eye, and helping the boys with their Prep.
+I am also heavily involved with boarding as a Resident Tutor on New Boys’ Flat where I enjoy the occasional game of chess, watching the toaster with a beady eye, and helping the boys with their Prep; I also work on 6.2 Flat and Steephurst one evening a week.
 I am a Sixth Form tutor, mentoring the academic-side of life and university applications process for a small group.

-Outside of the pastoral arena, I am leading a whole school priority as part of the Bedales Senior Team Progress and Strategy Group on the ‘creative use of ICT’ in the classroom.
-This involves considering the curriculum implications of technology, staff training and the education imperatives of our students.
+As Head of Digital Learning I am involved with considering the curriculum implications of technology, staff training and the education imperatives of our students.
 I am also enjoying developing our VLE, ‘Firefly’ to make it more user friendly and as a support to teaching and learning.

 In your opinion, what makes Bedales special?

 I think that the willingness of staff and students to reflect in a considered, mindful way is a particularly special characteristic.

 My Bedalian highlight has to be my first Badley weekend: making giant willow-lanterns to illuminate the Ceilidh, learning about bushcraft in the woods, and a storyteller on the Saturday evening who brought alive ‘Sir Gawain and the Green Knight’ with an incredible array of accents and outstanding verbal dexterity.